 Good bike locks and good locking technique go hand in hand.
-You can use the best gold rated bike lock on the market, but it will not be fit for purpose if you do not use it correctly.
+You can use the best gold (or diamond) rated bike lock on the market, but it will not be fit for purpose if you do not use it correctly.
 The following best practice image is geared towards locking your bike in London, or any medium-high risk area.

 In London, use two Sold Secure gold bike locks to secure the bike to an immovable object, ensuring both wheels and frame are covered by the locking (don’t just lock the frame or front wheel).

 - Don’t use cable locks (especially as a primary lock, regardless of the risk factor of the area/facility).

 - If using a Sold Secure D-lock (there are other Sold Secure gold/diamond types – chain locks), the lock keyhole should be facing down.
 Making it as hard as possible to access the keyhole.